MarcyDuate/RILEVAPRESENZA_PC_UNIPD/README.md

-Project created to address the lack of a desktop application for attendance tracking in the EasyStaff suite.
+Project created to address the lack of a desktop application for attendance tracking in the EasyStaff suite for UNIPD.

 This version also allows you to: